 Heart Hospital of Austin offers a safe and effective procedure that has given new life and new hope to thousands of patients around the world.
-The transcatheter aortic valve replacement (TAVR) procedure enables the placement of a new aortic valve into the body via a catheter that is inserted through an incision in the leg, and guided up to the heart through the circulatory system.
+The transcatheter aortic valve replacement (TAVR) procedure enables the placement of a new aortic valve into the body via a catheter that is inserted through a small incision in the leg or chest, and guided up to the heart through the circulatory system.
 This new treatment method can offer a much shorter recovery time — one to two weeks, versus six to eight weeks with the traditional sternotomy (open chest surgery).

 “This is truly a collaborative approach to valve replacement.